-Available in the core subjects of English, Maths and Functional Skills ICT, Functional Skills courses can help develop your understanding in a number of areas.
+Available in the core subjects of English and Maths, these courses can help develop your understanding in a number of areas.
 They are also the perfect qualification for you if you didn’t achieve the GCSEs you wanted when you were younger, but now wish to develop essential life skills.

 As GCSE grade equivalents, Functional Skills can benefit you professionally as well as personally.
 Functional Skills Level 2 qualifications are respected by employers and can help boost your employability.
 They can even set the foundation for further study too.

 However, Functional Skills courses are not identical to GCSEs.
-So, if you’re looking to achieve English, Maths or IT qualifications later in life, there are some key things you need to know before you choose your programme of study.
+So, if you’re looking to achieve English or Maths qualifications later in life, there are some key things you need to know before you choose your programme of study.

 What’s the Difference?

-Although they both get you the same result – achieving a recognised qualification in English, Maths or ICT – there are key differences between GCSEs and Functional Skills.
+Although they both get you the same result – achieving a recognised qualification in English and Maths – there are key differences between GCSEs and Functional Skills.
 The time it takes to achieve your qualification is different, and so are the learning outcomes.

 What You’ll Learn

 Functional Skills are skills-based qualifications.
-Therefore, Functional Skills Level 2 courses offer students the opportunity to learn how to use English, Maths and ICT in everyday situations.
-GCSEs, on the other hand, are academic qualifications and equip learners with a strong theoretical knowledge base and skillset.
+Therefore, Functional Skills Level 2 courses offer students the opportunity to learn how to use English and Maths in everyday situations.
+GCSEs, on the other hand, are academic qualifications and equip learners with a strong theoretical knowledge base and skill set.

 This affects the depth of the syllabus taught and the materials you will need to study.
 For example, a Functional Skills English Level 2 programme will focus on 3 key skill areas: